 A third take-away is that ED gets more and more common as men get older.

 I intend to review the numbers of every report and survey that I can get my hands on, and do a world-wide average for each age group.
 I will update this article when that is completed.
-But based on a subset of all the report, it seems like we can draw the following preliminary conclusions regarding the prevalence of erectile dysfunction world-wide:
+But based on a subset of all the reports, we can draw the following preliminary conclusions regarding the prevalence of erectile dysfunction world-wide:

 - Age group 20-29: 5-10%

 - Age group 50-59: 25-50%

 Please check in on this guide at a later date in case you are interested in more precise world-wide average numbers.

 As we see from the numbers above (assuming that they are not completely wrong), we see that erectile dysfunction is a condition that is very common.

 It is quite clear that the prevalence of erectile dysfunction among men of all ages is above 10%.

 In fact, it seems like the average number is somewhere around 20%.